- Weight Gain

 Similar side effects of the pill vs. Depo-Provera injection

-What are the risks of the pill vs. shot?
+What are the risks of the birth control pill and Depo-Provera?

 Both the pill and the shot do not offer any protection against sexually-transmitted diseases (STDs).
 Missing pills or taking longer than 12 weeks to get another shot increases the chances of becoming pregnant.